24. Graph: The Cognitive Topology

 - Native Parallelism: Built-in primitives for broadcasting and mapping allow the mind to explore multiple "Shadow Realities" simultaneously.

-- Durable Reanimation: Standardized support for BaseStatePersistence allows the mind to be anchored in the database, enabling reanimation after system restarts or VRAM swaps.
+- Durable Reanimation: Standardized support for BaseStatePersistence allows the mind to be anchored in the database, enabling replay after system restarts, deferred approvals, or high-latency external waits.
+Ordinary VRAM swaps may remain Live Stasis when the Vessel process survives.

 Decision Outcome